 Biosecurity Committee

-GPA takes biosecurity seriously, as part of our long-standing representative responsibilities and advocacy for Australian grain producers and our $13 billion industry.
+GPA takes biosecurity seriously, as part of our long-standing representative responsibilities and advocacy for Australian grain producers and our $27 billion industry 2022-24 average.

-The GPA Biosecurity Committee plays an important role servicing these responsibilities and duties, providing expert advice and information to inform national policy development.
-The Committee promotes communication, engagement and advocacy to support these processes and enable outcomes that help strengthen biosecurity protections and management for Australian grain producers.
+The GPA Biosecurity Committee plays an important role servicing these responsibilities and duties, providing expert advice and information to inform national policy development for all Australian grain producers.
+The Committee promotes communication, engagement and advocacy to support these processes and to enable outcomes that can help strengthen biosecurity protections and management for Australian grain producers.
 Tougher preventative measures help protect growers, rural communities and the national economy against the social and economic impacts of devastating pests such as Khapra beetle, which could cause an estimated $15.5 billion damage over 20 years and loss of access to important grain export markets.

 The GPA Biosecurity Committee Chair is nominated by the GPA Board, and the GPA Policy Council is ultimately responsible for biosecurity policy.
 GPA Policy Council can refer matters to the GPA Biosecurity Committee for further research and discussions, to help inform decision-making and promote engagement across industry and with relevant stakeholder groups and experts.

 Members of the GPA Biosecurity Committee are the nominated representatives of GPA’s State Members with relevant expertise and experience in grain production and biosecurity, supported by professional policy managers and staff.
-Meetings are periodic, as determined by members, and decisions must be consensus based.
+Meetings are periodic, as determined by members, decisions intended to be consensus based – with contributions from other stakeholders and relevant expertise by GRDC and PHA, as required.

-Biosecurity was a key pillar in GPA’s 2022 Federal Election Policy Priorities Document, calling for an increased focus on preventative biosecurity measures to protect Australian grains; recognising GPA’s work on biosecurity also complements our legislative responsibilities in other areas – such as oversight and accountability of the Grains Research and Development Corporation – for about 22,500 Australian growers who contribute 1.02 per cent of their crop sale value towards funding.
+Biosecurity was a key pillar in GPA’s 2025 Federal Election Policy Priorities Document, and continues to remain a core focus of GPA’s representative responsibilities, for all Australian grain producers.
+GPA’s work on biosecurity complements our legislative responsibilities in other areas – such as oversight and accountability of the Grains Research and Development Corporation – for about 42,500 Australian growers who contribute 1.02 per cent of their crop sale value towards funding.